dtudk/omb/README.md

 ```shell
  triad do:simd 1 8   1.99999924E+01   5.18938001E-04   6.45935400E-04   1.15988655E-08   8.63896001E-04  37.63694799E+00   3.36769710E+00
 ```
-The columns is described in this small box, `omb -h` will also show this information.
+The columns is described in this small box, `omb --help` will also show this information.
 | Short name | Description |
 | ---- | ------ |
 | `METHOD`        | name of the method running |